Mikveh Israel: History

 Mikveh Israel was founded in the Mutasarrifate of Jerusalem, Ottoman Empire in April 1870 by Charles Netter, an emissary of the French organization Alliance Israélite Universelle, aiming to be an educational institution where young Jews could learn agriculture and leave to establish villages and settlements all over the country and to make the desert blossom.
 It was established on a tract of land southeast of Jaffa leased from the Ottoman Sultan, who allocated 750 acre to the project.
 The name is taken from two passages in the Book of Jeremiah, Jeremiah 14:8 and 17:13, and was proposed by Wolf Grinstein, one of the school's first students, who later taught there.

 Netter, the first headmaster, introduced new methods of agricultural training, with Baron Edmond James de Rothschild contributing to the upkeep of the school.
-Netter pioneered progressive educational methods and a new way of life and agricultural training to the future farmers of this land.
-There were only about 20,000 Jews in the country at that time, mostly established in the traditional cities of Judaism: Jerusalem, Tiberias, Safed and Hebron.
+Netter pioneered progressive educational methods and a new way of life and agricultural training for the future farmers of this land.
+There were only about 20,000 Jews in the country at that time, mostly established in the traditional cities of Judaism: Jerusalem, Tiberias, Safed, and Hebron.

-Beginning in the early 1880's the school was used to train the first group of farm workers in order to ready an eventual self sustaining village in the area.
-The project was mostly funded by the French Baron de Rothschild who would only purchase the land in loan, after the farmers had proven that they were properly trained.
-The men were each established farm workers who were from the Russian village of Pavaluka, and on November 7, 1883 the ten chosen farmers had moved to Palestine and plowed the first rows of earth, at what was known as Rishon le-Zion, or first to Zion, in English.
+Beginning in the early 1880's the school was used to train the first group of farm workers in order to prepare an eventual self-sustaining village in the area.
+The project was mostly funded by the French Baron de Rothschild, who would only purchase the land on loan, after the farmers had proven that they were properly trained.
+The men were each established farm workers who were from the Russian village of Pavaluka, and on November 7, 1883, the ten chosen farmers had moved to Palestine and plowed the first rows of earth, at what was known as Rishon le-Zion, or first to Zion, in English.

 In 1898, Theodor Herzl met the German Emperor Wilhelm II at the main entrance of Mikveh Israel during Herzl's only visit to Eretz Yisrael.
 The meeting, a PR event engineered by Herzl to publicly meet the Kaiser, was misinterpreted by the world media as a legitimization of Herzl and Zionism by Germany.